-I am an autistic woman in the UK who is getting progressively grumpier about ableism, stigma, and a complete lack of understanding about how autistic people work.
-I also have Chronic Fatigue Syndrome and a long history of mental illness, as well as a patchy history with church running up to the discovery of disability theology.
+I am a nonbinary autistic person in the UK who is getting progressively grumpier about ableism, stigma, and a complete lack of understanding about how autistic people work.
+I also have ME and a long history of mental illness.
 I’ll be writing about all of these things in varying amounts, and I have a small archive of old posts that I’ll be whittling away at, rewriting, reposting, and possibly ditching altogether.
 Most of these are several years old and don’t reflect the amount of rethinking I’ve done in that time (hence the rewriting!)

 When I’m not being a cranky autistic person on the internet, I tend to drink tea, nerd out about Tolkien, try to learn languages, mess about with plants, and occasionally allow myself to be seen playing folk music, singing, and/or dancing.
 I also have a slightly unnatural fascination with penguins.

 A big part of why I want to write this blog is because of conversations and questions about my experience as an autistic person, as well as a lot of misunderstandings.
 I love answering questions (under the right circumstances), so if you have a burning question for me, or a suggestion of a blog post you’d love to see, drop me an e-mail at firstname.lastname@example.org

 This website is and will remain freely available for as long as I can maintain it, but there are a few things I’d love to be able to do to make it and my content better.
 If what you’ve read here has helped you or you’re inclined to help me out, head over to my tip jar at ko-fi.com and consider buying me a coffee.
 It’s totally optional, but every little helps!